World Water Day 2022: How You Can Help Protect the Planet’s Water

 Article continues below advertisement

-That said, organizations across the globe are currently making efforts to improve the quality of planet Earth's waterways, for the sake of humankind and all other life on our planet.
-Tuesday, March 22 marks World Water Day — keep reading for more about the annual holiday, what it means to global populations, and how to get involved with ensuring our waterways stay clean.
+Organizations across the globe are constantly making efforts to improve the quality of planet Earth's waterways, for the sake of humankind and all other life on our planet.
+Every year, March 22 marks World Water Day — keep reading for more about the 2024 iteration of the holiday, what it means to global populations, and how to get involved with ensuring our waterways stay clean.

 Source: Getty Images